-There’s a lot about us we could say, but really it’s you that matters in this conversation.
+There’s a lot about our New Orleans law firm we could say, but really it’s you that matters in this conversation.
 We’ve worked long and hard (over 50 years) for hurt Barge Workers, Deckhands, Captains, OIMs, you name it.
-If you’re looking for a New Orleans offshore accident attorney that knows the ropes and can get you to where you want to be, keep reading.
+If you’re looking for a New Orleans personal injury law firm that knows the ropes and can get you to where you want to be, keep reading.

 We’ve brought in millions for our clients over the years and have seen these individuals recover from their injuries and go on to have happy lives.
 We’ve even had clients go back to work after their experience with us.

-Robert J. Young Jr. founded The Young Firm in New Orleans over 40 years ago.
+Robert J. Young Jr. founded our New Orleans law firm over 40 years ago.
 It started out as many small businesses do: built from the ground up.
 In the beginning, Mr. Young worked long hours, often on the weekends, to get to a place where he felt stable and secure.

 Over the years the business grew.
 Mr. Young had a lot of clients, many of them from different backgrounds and walks of life.
 Even then, the majority of his clients worked offshore, and he felt a particularly strong connection to these hardworking people.
 Their stories and troubles struck a chord with our firm.

 The Young Firm, like most New Orleans law firms, used to have several practice areas.
 We would take the occasional car wreck or personal injury case all the while focusing for the most part on maritime cases.